Creating a Climate for Change

 June 9 - 14, 2019

-We will be developing knowledge and skills on decolonization, just transition, campaign strategy, working across difference, impactful intersectional strategies, fundraising, engagement organizing, social media, Indigenous rights based approach and effective leadership.
+The Climate for Change program will support building deep community while developing knowledge and skills in just transition, campaign strategy, working across difference, impactful intersectional strategies, fundraising, engagement organizing, social media, Indigenous rights-based approach, and effective leadership.

-Scholarships available and prioritized for Indigenous applicants and grassroots organizers.
+Scholarships are available and prioritized for Indigenous applicants and grassroots organizers.
 By application.

 Clayton Thomas-Müller, of the Mathais Colomb Cree Nation in Northern Manitoba, is an activist, writer, public speaker, facilitator and activist for indigenous self-determination and environmental justice.
 Working as co-director of the Indigenous Tar Sands Campaign of the Polaris Institute, as North American native energy organizer and tar sands campaign organizer for the Indigenous Environmental Network, and as an organizer with the Defenders of the Land Idle No More campaign, he has been on the front lines of stopping industrial society’s assault on Indigenous Peoples lands.
 Growing up in Winnipeg and familiar with inner-city realities, Clayton began his work as a…